 Long Beach City College

-Long Beach City College (LBCC) is a public college that has 2 campuses and more than 950 courses.
-The culinary arts department at LBCC offers baking and pastry arts programs in 3 different levels: a 10-unit certificate of accomplishment, 2-year certificate of achievement and a 2-year associate degree program.
+Long Beach City College (LBCC) is a public college that has two campuses and more than 950 courses.
+The culinary arts department at LBCC offers baking and pastry arts programs at three different levels: a 10-unit certificate of accomplishment, 2-year certificate of achievement and a 2-year associate degree program.

 Baking and Pastry Arts Certificate